mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 This section explores the obstacles in practice tensions in more depth to give context to looking at impact of subsequent interventions.

-### Barriers and tensions associated with authenticity of audience
+### Barriers and tensions associated with authenticity of audience - MOVE PERHAPS TO PLAYTESTING

-**Learners may not find coding a project a motivating project if it is only a private activity with no authentic audience**.
+#### Learners may not find coding a project a motivating project if it is only a private activity with no authentic audience

 Making for peers has value but can be amplified and scoped using a fictional or controlled external audience often via scenarios.